Drazendrazan/GSDR/resources/[addedmods]/[ect]/cdn-fuel/README.md

 ### Credits:

 Massive shoutout once again to the team at [Project Sloth](https://github.com/Project-Sloth)! <br><br> They create super sick scripts that have changed the game when it comes to fivem server development.
-This script is based off of their [ps-fuel script](https://github.com/Project-Sloth/ps-fuel).
+This script is based off of their [cdn-fuel script](https://github.com/Project-Sloth/cdn-fuel).